 Heather’s own experiences with multiple types of disabilities, neurodivergence, inaccessibility, and ableism led them to become a well-known and respected advocate, speaker, educator, and activist who works to create equity, celebrate diversity, and educate about and implement accessibility.

 Heather recognizes that those within the disability community have intersecting identities and works hard to ensure a multitude of voices and experiences inform their work and the work of CAN.
-Heather is committed to centering decolonialization, using an intersectional lens, and doing cross-movement organizing.
-They operate with a disability justice framework, working to challenge our way of thinking while fundamentally shifting the way we organize and fight for social change.
+Heather is committed to centering decolonialization, using an intersectional lens and disability justice framework.

-Heather is a Crip Doula.
-This is a Disability Justice term for someone who helps disabled people navigate our complex systems, provide resources, find support, and build community.
+Heather is proudest to be called a Crip Doula.
+This is a Disability Justice term for someone who helps disabled people navigate our complex systems, provides resources, support, and builds community.
 Members of Chronically Queer gave this title to Heather.
 CQ is a support group Heather facilitates for 2SLGBTQIA+ folk with chronic health conditions.